White Chicken Enchiladas

 Lainey

 Recipes like this leave me weak in the knees.
 There’s nothing like comforting, Tex- Mex style Mexican food!
-I’ll use a dairy free sour cream substitute and cheddar to make these dairy free for my diet.
-They look so delicious.
+This was so delicious.

 This really is an easy recipe!
-Love the quick assembly — when I make enchiladas, it’s a production!
+Love the quick assembly and it’s so good.

 Thanks Lisa!

-Your enchiladas look so good Lainey, I really must give a try at your recipe!
+Your enchiladas were so good Lainey.
 I also prefer flour tortillas!

 Thanks Patty!
 I knew I liked you for some reason!! 😉

 I am with you about enchiladas with flour tortilla and organic chicken.
-That serving was for two?
-That is what Liam will have by himself.
-He loves enchiladas
+Liam had these all by himself.
+He loves these enchiladas

-I love enchiladas of any kind, but especially those made with flour tortillas.
-Your sour cream sauce sounds divine, especially paired with Colby on top.
-I think this will be dinner this upcoming week!
+I love enchiladas of any kind, but especially those made with flour tortillas and succulent chicken.
+Your sour cream sauce was divine.

 Amanda, me too!
 Thanks so much!
 And also thank you for commenting again for the rating!
 I appreciate it.